Sdoof/blueshift/docs/source/api.rst

 Trading API functions
 ---------------------

-API functions to control trade and algorithm behaviours are follows
+API functions to control trade and algorithm behaviours are as below:
+This are implemented as members of :class:`blueshift.algorithm.algorithm.TradingAlgorithm`, exposed to user at run time.
+They can be directly accessed as functions.

 General API functions
 +++++++++++++++++++++